vrhovnik/azure-monitor-automation-wth/docs/05-monitoring-basics.md

 1. Understand how to enable monitoring in Azure for different type of solutions
 2. Understand how to use Azure Monitor to monitor the application
 3. Understand how to use Azure Monitor to monitor the infrastructure
-4. Use mechanisms from Azure Monitor to notify and react to the errors
+4. Use mechanisms from Azure Monitor and Application Insights to notify and react to the metrics changes and log requirements
-5. Leverage built-in mechanisms to scale the application automatically
+5. Leverage built-in mechanisms to scale the application automatically or use custom option to react on changes
-6. Understand Kusto Query to get information you need across all of the solutions
+6. Understand and modify Kusto Query to get information you need across all of the solutions

 # Useful links